mrkkrp/para/README.md

   well.
 Otherwise opening pair is deleted as usual.

 * Wrapping of active region.
-If you have active region and enter paired character the region is wrapped and mark is deactivated.
+If you have active region and enter paired character the region is wrapped.
 Due to certain confusion that this feature can lead to (if you prefer to delete selected text when new text is typed), only single-character pairs work this way.

 * Some pairs, like simple single quote which often serves as apostrophe and can be part of identifiers in some languages (Haskell), are handled intelligently.
 When it can be part of word or identifier it's not automatically paired.
-You can give this behavior to other pairs, since the package is quite flexible, but default configuration should be OK for 99% of users.
+You can give this behavior to other pairs, since the package is quite flexible, but default configuration should be OK in most cases.

 * The package can work with multi-character pairs and pairs where opening and closing sequences are identical.

 However, Para is not a clone of Smartparens.
-It's much more clean and minimalistic.
-My opinion is that packages for basic editing should be simple, robust, and they should not ever let you down.
-Every such package should be like a hammer.
+It's much more clean, minimalistic, and fast.
+In my opinion packages for basic editing should be simple, robust, and they should not ever let you down.
 To achieve these goals Para adheres to the following principles:

 * No state in your editing.
-Every combination of user's actions always result in the same thing.
+Every combination of user's actions always result in the same thing no matter what manipulations user performed before it.

 * No useless flashy things.
 Overlays in basic editing?
-Forget it.
+I don't get it.

 * Clear API for users.
 To define a pair you need to specify exactly two
   things: opening pair and closing pair.
 You can specify when this pair will